Daniel Barbu: Early years

 Barbu was born in Bucharest, and graduated from the Nicolae Bălcescu High School (the present-day Saint Sava National College) in 1976.
 At that time, the Union of Communist Youth, official youth organization in Communist Romania, refused to grant him permission to attend either the Faculty of History-Philosophy or that of Law.
 Consequently, Barbu attended art history at the Bucharest Fine Arts Institute, graduating in 1980.
-He then was employed as a curator at the Village Museum in Bucharest (1980) and the National Museum of Romanian History (1981–1986).
+He then was employed as a curator at the Village Museum in Bucharest (1980) and the National History Museum of Romania (1981–1986).

 Academic career

-Between 1987 and 1998, Barbu was a research fellow at Bucharest University's Institute of South-Eastern European Studies, that became an institute of the Romanian Academy in 1990.
+Between 1987 and 1998, Barbu was a research fellow at the University of Bucharest's Institute of South-Eastern European Studies, that became an institute of the Romanian Academy in 1990.
 After the Romanian Revolution of 1989, he completed his Ph.D. in art history at the University of Cluj-Napoca in 1991, his thesis was on Artistic relations between Romanian countries and the Veneto-Cretan school in the 16th century.
 Between 1990 and 1991, he was head of Editura Meridiane, a Bucharest-based publishing house.
 He was also general director of Realitatea Românească, a daily newspaper, in 1991–1992.
 He then went to Switzerland, where he took doctoral studies in Catholic theology at the University of Fribourg until 1993.
 He was also a guest researcher at the Pontifical Oriental Institute in Rome.
 In the same year, he was appointed associate professor (Conferențiar universitar) at the University of Bucharest.

 Barbu was the Dean of the Faculty of Political Science (and Public Administration) of the University of Bucharest from 1994 to 2000 and from 2002 to 2004.
 In 1997 he was promoted to a full professorship.
 In 1999, he took a second doctorate, in philosophy, from the University of Bucharest, and received the habilitation (Abilitare) in political science.
 In the same year, he took over as director of the Institute for Political Research of the University of Bucharest, a position he held until 2011.
 From 2004 to 2010, he chaired the Department of political science and from 2004 to 2011 he served as director of the university's Graduate school of political science.
-He was appointed to the scientific board of the Institute for the Investigation of the Crimes of Communism and the Memory of the Romanian Exile in 2014.
+He was appointed to the scientific board of the Institute for the Investigation of Communist Crimes and the Memory of the Romanian Exile in 2014.
 In the following year, Barbu earned a third doctorate, in theology, from the University of Bucharest.

 Barbu was a visiting professor at the School for Advanced Studies in the Social Sciences (EHESS) in Paris (1995), the National and Kapodistrian University of Athens (2000), University of Pittsburgh (2001), Jackson State University (2002), Institut d'études politiques de Bordeaux (2004), Central European University in Budapest (2005), and Sciences Po Aix (2009).

 Barbu specialised in the comparative history of European civilizations, political science and comparative political science, social and political models of the state, minorities and confessional groups in Romania, constitutions, government and politics in Europe, totalitarian regimes, communism and state-socialism, and political anthropology.